yyunWu/hello-world/README.md

 # hello-world
-Just another repository
+Hi, humans.
-the first GitHub's code
+This is my first GitHub's code